Freddie Stevenson (American football)

-Freddie Stevenson (born April 4, 1995) is a former American football fullback.
+Freddie Stevenson (born April 4, 1995) is an American former football fullback.
 He played college football at Florida State, and signed with the Chicago Bears as an undrafted free agent in 2017, and also played for the Orlando Apollos.

 High school and college career

-Stevenson played high school football at Bartow High School in Bartow, Florida where he played linebacker.
+Stevenson played high school football at Bartow High School in Bartow, Florida, where he played linebacker.

-In 2013 Stevenson appeared in games as a backup Fullback.
+In 2013, Stevenson appeared in games as a backup fullback.

 By 2014, Stevenson would appear in all 14 games as a fullback starting in 7 of those games.

 In 2015, Stevenson would start in 10 games and blocked for Dalvin Cook who had a record setting single-season performance for rushing yards (1,691) and all-purpose yards (1,935).

-In his final season with the Seminoles he would rush for 95 yards on 13 carries for 4 touchdowns.
+In his final season with the Seminoles, Stevenson would rush for 95 yards on 13 carries for 4 touchdowns.

 Professional career

 Chicago Bears

-Stevenson signed with the Chicago Bears as an undrafted free agent, following the 2017 NFL Draft.
+Stevenson signed with the Chicago Bears as an undrafted free agent, following the 2017 NFL draft.
 On September 2, 2017, Stevenson was waived by the Bears.